TR7087 - The Translator and the Specialised Text (2018/19)

 This module consists of a series of language specific seminars; which give the students an opportunity to translate and receive feedback on a variety of texts of low-level specialism and acquire the knowledge and skills required to produce a professional translation.
-It offers students the opportunity to practice translation in the various fields of specialisation and requires the implementation of and translation skills and tools and appropriate research/searching and documentation strategies.
+It offers students the opportunity to practice translation in the various fields of specialisation and requires the implementation of translation skills and tools, as well as appropriate research/searching and documentation strategies.

-This module is delivered through a combination of generic seminars and language specific workshops.
-In addition, other methods will include practical work in language specific seminars as well as the use of textbooks, dictionaries, parallel texts, electronic databases and other self-study and e-learning materials.
+This module is delivered through a combination of introductory lectures and language specific seminars.
+Additional methods will include practical work in language specific seminars, as well as the use of textbooks, dictionaries, parallel texts, electronic databases and other self-study and e-learning materials.
 Students will compile a portfolio of translations done during the language specific seminars and from individual work.